kubeshop/tracetest/docs/docs/live-examples/opentelemetry-store/use-cases/user-purchasing-products.md

   - ./checkout.yaml
 ```

-By having the test, test suite and environment files in the same directory, we can call the CLI and execute this test suite:
+By having the test, Test Suite and environment files in the same directory, we can call the CLI and execute this Test Suite:

 ```sh
 tracetest run testsuite -f testsuite.yaml -e user-buying-products.env